puppetlabs/puppetlabs-apache/README.md

 }
 ~~~

-You can also configure a mix of IP- and name-based virtual hosts, in a mix of SSL and non-SSL configurations.
-First, we add two IP-based vhosts on 10.0.0.10, one SSL and one non-SSL:
+You can also configure a mix of IP- and [name-based virtual hosts][], and in any combination of [SSL][SSL encryption] and unencrypted configurations.
+First, we add two IP-based virtual hosts on an IP address (in this example, 10.0.0.10).
+One uses SSL and the other is unencrypted:

 ~~~ puppet
 apache::vhost { 'The first IP-based virtual host, non-ssl':